Central Vermont Solid Waste Management District

 • Stash shopping bags where you will remember them.

-Dining In
+Dining In or Out

-• Use real dishes and cloth napkins.
+• Use durable dishes and cloth napkins.

 • Bring left-overs to work in reusable containers.